 Parents don't have to be intimidated by the growing costs of higher education.
 Here are some tips for tackling the task of saving for college.

 From choosing the right sunscreen to making sure they eat enough vegetables, the day-to-day task of raising kids is a lot of work.
 Add in big things like choosing the right elementary school, and it gets even more complicated.
 And paying for college?
-That one’s big and looming.
+That one can feel daunting at times if you don’t have a plan.

 When parents hear stats about the growing costs of higher education, it can get even more intimidating.
-But it doesn’t have to be.
-Here are some ideas on tackling the task of saving for college.
+But it doesn’t have to be the case.
+Here are four ideas on tackling the task of saving for college.

 Even if college is a decade or more away, it’s impossible to start saving too early.
 The combination of time and a well thought out plan may make working toward your goal much easier.
 Parents who start adding to a 529 college savings account when their child is three, for instance, have 15 years to invest and potentially ride out volatility, swings and recessions.
 That can potentially be a great way to conservatively build toward an education nest egg.